oracle/cloud-native-devops-workshop/README.md

 ### Prerequisites ###

+The workshop suppposed to work with Oracle paaS trial account.
+To get such account look into [here](common/request.for.trial.md).
 Get the following account details ready to complete the tutorial and replace to your values when it is required:

 + Oracle Cloud account **username** and **password**
 + Oracle Cloud **identity domain**